France targets inflation with 2024 budget bill | Headlines

 France's government will raise welfare and pension payouts next year to help households fight inflation while also seeking to get its public finances under control, Finance Minister Bruno Le Maire said on Wednesday as he presented the 2024 budget bill.
 "The primary challenge is obviously to respond to the worst inflation crisis since the 1970s that is hitting developed countries without exception," Le Maire told journalists.

 "The second challenge is to bring down debt and reduce the deficit."
-But as France winds down costly price caps on gas and power prices, Le Maire warned that the state alone could no longer bear the cost of fighting inflation.

-The government has in recent days put pressure on France's biggest food retailers to sell car fuel at cost and is moving forward annual food price negotiations between retailers and producers to get lower prices faster to consumers.
+Le Maire said welfare payments would be increase by 4.6% and pensions by 5.2% to reflect higher inflation.
+Income tax thresholds would also be increased to avoid adding to the tax burden on households.

+While those measures would cost 25 billion euros, inflation would boost value added sales tax by only 10 billion euros.
+Inflation is running at around 5%.
+Helping to offset that cost, the government aims to squeeze 16 billion euros in savings from the 2024 budget with 10 billion coming from the end of gas and power price caps.

 After spending heavily this year and last to help households and businesses cope with the energy price shock, the government has little choice but to rein in the support with its deficit reduction plans at risk of getting blown off track.

-GREEN INVESTMENTS In terms of revenues, the government aims to green its tax policies by raising taxes on businesses and activities that pollute more and using the proceeds to fund green investments.
+The Haut Conseil des Finances Publiques, an independent fiscal watchdog, said plans to cut the public sector budget deficit from an estimated 4.9% of GDP this year to 4.4% in 2024 lacked ambition and risked leaving France lagging other EU countries.

+The government aims to gradually reduce the fiscal shortfall over the coming years until it falls below an EU ceiling of 3% in 2027.
+In the absence of more effort to rein in spending, the government is running the risk of missing its targets, especially if growth falls short of its 1.4% forecast next year, economist Olivier Redoules said.

+"The risk is that there would need to be emergency taxes or indiscriminate spending cuts to meet the deficit targets," he said.
+GREEN INVESTMENTS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)